kay-is/pub-docs/docs/src/docs/turbo/turbo-sdk/index.md

   }
   ```

-- `uploadFile({ fileStreamFactory, fileSizeFactory, signal })` - Signs and uploads a raw file.
+#### `uploadFile({ fileStreamFactory, fileSizeFactory, signal })`

+- Signs and uploads a raw file.
 The provided `fileStreamFactory` should produce a NEW file data stream each time is it invoked.
 The `fileSizeFactory` is a function that returns the size of the file.
-The `signal` is an optional [AbortSignal] that can be used to cancel the upload or timeout the request.
+The `signal` is an optional [AbortSignal] that can be used to cancel the upload or timeout the request. `dataItemOpts` is an optional object that can be used to configure tags, target, and anchor for the data item upload.

   ```typescript
   const filePath = path.join(__dirname, "./my-unsigned-file.txt");